What Type Of Ethical Consumer Would You Be?

 When it comes to being an ethical consumer, I believe it is safe to say almost all of us are opposed to child labor and other unethical practices against human beings, animals, and the environment.

-The problem with identifying companies engaging in practices that would offend an ethical consumer is insufficient marketing.
-There is no marketing that would make consumers more aware of ethical and unethical practices that a company may be engaged in, and no company will willingly distribute such information.
+The problem with identifying companies that are engaging in practices that would offend an ethical consumer is insufficient marketing.
+There is no marketing that would make consumers more aware of a company’s moral or unethical practices, and no company will willingly disclose such information.

 Most companies don’t see the ethical consumer as a viable market.
-Unfortunately, we all regularly buy products that are produced by child labor, harm the environment, and are developed by torture and testing on animals.
+Unfortunately, we all regularly buy products that are produced by child labor, harm the environment, are developed by torture, and are tested on animals.

-We regularly buy products that are killing the people who produce them, but we are just unaware of it.
+We regularly buy products that harm the people who produce them, but we are just not aware of it.

-With a little push and proper awareness, businesses can market more to the ethical consumer.
-They haven’t created and sold these products and services because the consumer is unaware of the possibilities.
+I believe that with a little push and proper awareness, businesses would market more effectively to ethical consumers.
+As of now, they have not created or marketed these products and services because consumers are not aware of the possibilities.

 People regularly buy hybrid cars, organic foods, environmentally friendly detergents, and energy-saving light bulbs.
 This shows interest, but there is no push for more.

-Yes, those products have other benefits, such as saving money on gas, health benefits, style, and comfort, but ethical properties are not marketed either.
-I think the market would grow if the ethical consumer were presented with the information and business catering to the market.
+Yes, there are other benefits to those products, such as saving money on gas, health benefits, style, and comfort, but ethical properties are not marketed as well.
+If ethical consumers were presented with the information and businesses catering to the market, I think the market would grow.

-Sometimes, the information is not presented; otherwise, the ethical consumer buys products that do not support their values.
+There are times when information is not presented, and an otherwise ethical consumer buys products that do not align with their values.

-Likewise, people want to be ethical and ignore ethics, such as eating healthy, exercising, and saving money.
-Sometimes, all that is needed is a marketing push toward better behavior.
+Likewise, people both want to be ethical and ignore ethics, such as eating healthy, exercising, and saving money.
+Sometimes all that is needed is a marketing push toward better behavior.

-When given information, the ethical consumer will behave more according to their purchasing values.
+When given information, the ethical consumer will be more consistent with their values in purchasing decisions.

 Value vs. Values and The Ethical Consumer

-When surveyed, people often choose to identify as ethical consumers.
-Studies of purchasing habits conflict with those surveys because you usually only have the person’s word to go on.
+When surveyed, people often identify as ethical consumers.
+Studies of purchasing habits conflict with survey results because you usually have only the person’s word to go on.

-When businesses create products and services that cater to the whims of the ethical consumer, they are met with lagging sales and indifference.
+When businesses create products and services that cater to the whims of ethical consumers, they face lagging sales and indifference.

 Is that due to insufficient marketing, as discussed earlier, or because people just are not as ethical as they believe themselves to be?
 These results may discourage companies from developing products and services for the ethical consumer.

-Researchers found that most people will not sacrifice product function for ethics.
-When faced with a choice of good ethical positioning and impaired product functionality or vice versa, people overwhelmingly choose good and bad ethical positioning.
+Researchers found that most people will not sacrifice product functionality for ethical considerations.
+When faced with a choice of good ethical positioning and bad product functionality or vice versa, people overwhelmingly chose good product functionality and bad ethical positioning.

-They revealed the reluctance to consider ethical product features as anything but secondary to their primary reasons for purchasing the products or services.
+They revealed a reluctance to consider ethical product features as anything other than secondary to their primary reasons for purchasing products or services.

-Most people would believe there would be differences influenced by gender, education, income, culture, domicile, fundamental values, and so on, but this proved unfounded.
+Most people would believe that differences influenced by gender, education, income, culture, domicile, fundamental values, and so on would prove unfounded.
 Consumers behave similarly despite those differences.
 Cost does matter to most consumers despite ethical concerns.

-The cost of a product may even be of higher concern than ecological hazards and uphold human rights standards, research shows.
+The cost of a product may even be of greater concern than ecological hazards, research shows.
 Hell, I believe the color of a pair of shoes may even outweigh ecological hazards and uphold human rights standards on how they were produced.

-Sadly, even the most socially responsible ethical consumers do not care enough to pay a higher price for products and services that align with their moral standards.
+The sad fact is that even the most socially responsible, ethical consumers do not care enough to pay a higher price for products and services that align more closely with their moral standards.

 Conclusion

-As a simple minimalist living, I must ask, is the ethical consumer dead?
+As a living, simple minimalist, I have to ask: Is the ethical consumer dead?
 I would say not.
-It is true that, for now, the price is an important determining factor in deciding whether to purchase one item over another.
+It is true that, for now, price is an essential factor in deciding whether to purchase one item over another.

-The fact that most consumer state that ethics plays a role in their purchasing decision in surveys is promising.
-In practice, they seem to forget that and allow the price to rule their purchasing decision.
+The fact that most consumers say ethics plays a role in their purchasing decisions in surveys is promising.
+In practice, they seem to forget that and let price rule their purchasing decisions.

-There is strong evidence that when equipped with the knowledge of a company’s business practices, the ethical consumer re-emerges and makes purchasing decisions consistent with their values.
+There is strong evidence that when equipped with knowledge of a company’s business practices, ethical consumers re-emerge and make purchasing decisions consistent with their values.

 The question is, who’s going to equip the consumer with that information?
 This is an important role that needs to be filled.

-Who will equip the consumer with information on companies that break the law?
-Those who use child labor, harm the environment, abuse animals, break health laws and abuse human rights?
+Who will equip consumers with information about companies that break the law?
+Those who use child labor, harm the environment, abuse animals, break health laws, and abuse human rights?

 Money and power usually get these concerns swept under the rug.
-Even worse, when a company is convicted of these violations, they get what amounts to a slap on the wrist, and the public is never notified.
+Even worse, when a company is convicted of these violations, it gets what amounts to a slap on the wrist, and the public is never notified.

 Earning ever-growing profits should not be the company’s only goal.

-With the power of the internet, the consumer can acquire all the information needed to find and choose ethical brands.
+With the power of the internet, consumers can access all the information needed to find and choose ethical brands.
 As the popularity of ethical brands grows, so does the power of the ethical consumer.

 This is a good thing because the growth of the ethical consumer market will be noticed by mainstream companies and force a change in the practices of the violators.

-Hopefully, remember to be an ethical consumer in words and an ethical consumer in practice.
-The well-being is ensured for you and yours.
+Hopefully, remember not to be an ethical consumer only in words, but also in practice.
+The well-being is ensuring you and yours.
 You have power.

 Be the change you seek.
 Be an ethical consumer.
 Shopping can be as powerful as voting.